2. Drive problems in ADHD

 Listlessness is often described as an ADHD symptom.

-This is consistent with our understanding of stress utility, that listlessness in stress exists only in relation to things that are irrelevant to combating the stressor.
-See more at ⇒ Stress utility - the survival-enhancing purpose of stress.
+This is consistent with our understanding of stress utility, that listlessness in stress exists only with respect to things that are irrelevant to combating the stressor.
+See more at ⇒ Stress utility-the survival-enhancing purpose of stress.

-Listlessness is a typical symptom of severe stress617 11 as well as an approaching end state of burnout.7
+Listlessness is a typical symptom of severe stress as well as an approaching end state of burnout.

 Listlessness correlates much more strongly with inattention than with hyperactivity.